adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-It's getting pretty ugly here, with a very high response time (> 1s) at full load.
-About 3 times slower than Laravel in the same context.
+It's very similar to Laravel in this case.

 #### Symfony MySQL scenario 2